-BTI 528 - Gospel of Mark 2 Credits Prerequisite: BTI 504 The Gospel of Mark bears w
+BTI 528 - Gospel of Mark

+Prerequisite: BTI 504

 The Gospel of Mark bears witness to a God who has invaded the cosmos, but in an enigmatic way.
 This course will use narrative critical approaches to study Mark's gospel as a particularly apt witness for Christian faith in a post-modern world.
 [This class is offered in even years.]